ChildFund helps children with disabilities in Cambodia

 Children like Chantrea often face social stigma and are unable to reach their potential if they are not diagnosed.

-They often lack equal access to education, training and development and this constant lack of opportunity alienates them from fully participating in activities that can enhance their confidence and self-esteem.
+They can lack equal access to education, training and development.
+This lack of opportunity can mean they are unable to participate in activities that can enhance their knowledge, confidence and self-esteem.

 When Angkearith from Krousar Thmey diagnosed Chantrea with a hearing problem, he informed her mother, who instantly changed her attitude towards her daughter.